boolean-uk/html-spotify-challenge/README.md

+Guys would love advise on how to fix my section, so when collapsible menu extends it doesn't affect section below . sorry, did not readjust footer for a @medias , lost interest there :}

 # Spotify
 Today we are building the UI for Spotify.
 This exercise will put into practice everything we have learned about HTML & CSS.
 Layouts for apps are different to websites so this will put your CSS Grid skills to the test!